evert/evert.github.com/_posts/2026/2026-02-21-now-on-gopher.md

   <figcaption>Windows 98 proxy setting screen</figcaption>
 </figure>

-I always had a bit of an obession with obscure protocols, so I was always a bit curious about this.
-At the time all major browsers supported Gopher and occasionally would run into an elusive `gopher://` link, perfectly integrated with the rest of the web.
+I was always a bit curious about this.
+At the time all major browsers supported Gopher and occasionally would run into an elusive `gopher://` link, perfectly integrated with the rest of the web, but also feeling somewhat alien.

 In 2006 I learned about [inetd][6] on linux and it occured to me that I could build a gopher server with PHP without needing to learn about sockets (which